junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 - Visualization: during training, the current results can be viewed using two methods.
 First, if you set `--display_id` > 0, the results and loss plot will appear on a local graphics web server launched by [visdom](https://github.com/facebookresearch/visdom).
 To do this, you should have `visdom` installed and a server running by the command `python -m visdom.server`.
 The default server URL is `http://localhost:8097`. `display_id` corresponds to the window ID that is displayed on the `visdom` server.
 The `visdom` display functionality is turned on by default.
 To avoid the extra overhead of communicating with `visdom` set `--display_id 0`.
 Second, the intermediate results are saved to `[opt.checkpoints_dir]/[opt.name]/web/` as an HTML file.
 To avoid this, set `--no_html`.
 - Preprocessing: images can be resized and cropped in different ways using `--resize_or_crop` option.
 The default option `'resize_and_crop'` resizes the image to be of size `(opt.loadSize, opt.loadSize)` and does a random crop of size `(opt.fineSize, opt.fineSize)`. `'crop'` skips the resizing step and only performs random cropping. `'scale_width'` resizes the image to have width `opt.fineSize` while keeping the aspect ratio. `'scale_width_and_crop'` first resizes the image to have width `opt.loadSize` and then does random cropping of size `(opt.fineSize, opt.fineSize)`.
 - Fine-tuning/Resume training: to fine-tune a pre-trained model, or resume the previous training, use the `--continue_train` flag.
 The program will then load the model based on `which_epoch`.
 By default, the program will initialize the epoch count as 1.
 Set `--epoch_count <int>` to specify a different starting epoch count.
+- For Conda users, we include a script `./scripts/conda_deps.sh` to install PyTorch and other libraries.

 ### CycleGAN Datasets
 Download the CycleGAN datasets using the following script.
 Some of the datasets are collected by other researchers.
 Please cite their papers if you use the data.